Road resurfacing

 Will I have to detour around the work zone?

-Detours are sometimes in place for through traffic.
-Electronic signage will be in place leading up to the work zone approximately 2 weeks before works begin.
-These signs will notify residents of closures or detours.
-If a detour is in place, we will provide a map showing the alternative route in the Council project notice and on our website.
+Detours are sometimes in place for through-traffic (motorist who are not accessing their residence).
+Electronic signs may be in place leading up to the work zone approximately 1 to 2 weeks before works begin.
+Detour signs will also notify residents of closures or detours.
+If a detour is in place, please follow signed directions and traffic controllers for your safety and the safety of crews.

 Timing and duration